eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 It's not even fair to say type classes are worse is better: type classes are better is better.

-## Modules Hide Too Much {#hiding}

-- example
-- sml deals with this

-## Consistency {#consistency}

-In Haskell, every class-type pair has at most one implementation.
-This means you always know which implementation you're using.
-In OCaml, the flexibility of the module system means you might encounter subtle bugs where different parts of your code are using subtly-different modules for the same type, e.g. in one part you're sorting the integers in ascending order and elsewhere in divisibility order.

-The solution to this requires wrapping your code up in a functor that takes as an argument the integer order module, and passing that same module down.
-But functoralizing your entire codebase makes local reasoning harder.

 ## Equality {#equality}